Ali Wentworth Posts Video Of First Moments Out Of COVID-19 Isolation To Instagram

 In a lengthy caption that accompanied her post, Ali discussed several important issues now that she understands both sides of the virus, having come out of the other side from it and what needs to be done for patients moving forward.

-“I am grateful for my health.
-It was a brutal and scary time.
-But I am one of the lucky ones,” she noted in the caption.
-She also shared that people need to unite with one another to continue to follow the rules set in place to keep each other safe while still maintaining a sense of civility through whatever means necessary to help those most in need as the pandemic rages on.
+In the caption, she shared that people need to continue to follow the rules set in place for the safety of others while still maintaining a sense of civility through whatever means necessary to help those most in need as the pandemic rages on.

-Famous friends of the author, actress, and comedienne rallied by sharing messages of support for her recovery, including actress Brooke Sheilds, actor Michael J. Fox singer Harry Connick Jr., Strahan, Sara & Keke star Sara Haines and George’s Good Morning America co-host Lara Spencer.
+Famous friends of the author, actress, and comedienne rallied by sharing messages of support for her recovery, including actress Brooke Shields, actor Michael J. Fox, singer Harry Connick Jr., Strahan, Sara & Keke star Sara Haines, and George’s Good Morning America co-host Lara Spencer.

-Fans of Ali’s shared their support for her continued recovery in the comments section of the share.
+Fans of Ali’s shared their support for her continued recovery in the post’s comments section.

 “Look at you!!
 All healthy I’m literally sobbing oh my gosh!!” said a fan of the actress.